 An in-depth tax investigation is more likely if your business is in an industry that HM Revenue & Customs (HMRC) has chosen to focus on.
 HMRC occasionally targets an industry where they suspect tax compliance is poor.
 Apart from that, you can minimise your chances of a tax investigation by ensuring that your own tax compliance is as efficient as possible.

 If you are notified of a tax investigation or inspection, you may want to take advice or have your tax adviser present during the visit.
 Professional advice can be particularly useful if you face a tax investigation (as opposed to a routine tax inspection).

 If you know you have made tax errors in the past — accidentally or deliberately — you may want to discuss this with your tax adviser.
 Voluntary disclosure may be a better option than waiting to be caught out by a tax investigation.

 A completely different tax problem arises if your financial position causes tax payment problems.

 Delaying payment is not a solution.
 You are likely to face tax penalties that simply magnify the original tax problem.
 Ultimately you could face legal action.
 Instead, you need to take an active approach to dealing with your tax problem.

-Contact the HMRC business payment support service as soon as possible.
-We've provided their guidance here.
+Contact the HMRC business payment support service on 0300 200 3835 as soon as possible.
 You may be able to negotiate a payment schedule to help you overcome your tax problem.